apache/echarts-doc/en/option/component/timeline.md

 ### show(boolean) = true

 Whether to show the axis.
-It could be set as `false` to not show the axis.
-It could also be endowed with various styles.
+It can be set to be `false` to hide the axis line to make a different style.

 {{ use:partial-line-style(
     prefix="##",